rosyberti/website/drafts/how-to-write-python-comments.md

 It helps the programmers and non-technical people understand the code.
 Even if you visit your code at a later date, you will not feel lost.

-In this article, we demonstrated how to write Python comments properly.
+In this article, we demonstrated how to write Python comments properly, which is an extremely important component of your software development toolkit.

-If you're interested in more articles that will show you how to become a better software developer, please feel free to join my mailing list below: